 Video content and the emergence of platforms like TikTok: Marketers’ Point Of View

-As far as watching videos is concerned, while the popularity of television is diminishing, channels like Netflix are a big hit with this generation.
-The reason – Netflix has charmingly nailed targeting and feeds super relevant content to its audience.
+As far as watching videos is concerned, while television’s popularity is diminishing, channels like Netflix are a big hit with this generation.
+The reason – Netflix has charmingly nailed targeting and feeds super-relevant content to its audience.
 Television is an incredible failure in this aspect.
-And, as far as creating videos is concerned, you would be surprised to know that over 500 hours of videos are created and uploaded on Youtube every single minute!
+As far as creating videos is concerned, you would be surprised to know that over 500 hours of videos are created and uploaded on Youtube every minute!

 You see, the end goal for all of this is to capture leads that will convert into customers.
-We all know, conversion is not a one-step miracle.
+We all know the conversion is not a one-step miracle.
 There are multiple lead nurturing activities that take place in-between capturing and converting.
-Almost 80% of businesses use marketing automation tools that help them in creating, scheduling, and publishing numerous behavior-driven activities.
+Almost 80% of businesses use marketing automation tools to create, schedule, and publish numerous behavior-driven activities.

 Fast becoming the most popular app in the world, TikTok gives everyone their sixty seconds of fame.
 As a user, you can log in, quickly create your own video, share it with the world.
 If your followers like what they see, they share it with others.

 TikTok’s U.S. installs were up 237 percent from 1.13 million in October 2017.
-Also, as of June 2018, the app had reached a global monthly active user count of 500 million.
+As of June 2018, the app had reached a global monthly active user count of 500 million.

-The rising popularity of Tiktok is not just because millennials love the very format in which content is shared on this app, but also because of the increased amount on ad spending.
+The rising popularity of Tiktok is not just because millennials love the very format in which content is shared on this app but also because of the increased amount of ad spending.
 With a vast user base that is rapidly expanding, the social media platform is now seriously looking at ads to grow and monetize.
 The app has recently launched its first in-app ad unit.

 Say Hello to Lead capture ads on TikTok

 As of now, the platform does not have any paid advertising.
-However, TikTok is in the testing phase.
-The platform might actually be up to something as it has recently launched its first in-app ad units. ( We’ve pointed this above, already).
+However, TikTok is in the testing phase for lead capture ads on Tiktok.
+The platform might actually be up to something as it has recently launched its first in-app ad units. ( We’ve pointed this above already).
 The following ad recently appeared for 5 seconds when a user launched the app.
 The option to instantly skip the ad via a button was available to the user.
-The same ad was spotted by another user on January 26, 2019.
+Another user spotted the same ad on January 26, 2019.

 Also, as reported by Techcrunch, TikTok is testing a new ad product.
-As per what Techcrunch discloses, In the TikTok app, a video labeled “Sponsored” from the bike retailer Specialized is showing up in the main feed.
-The video also has a blue “Learn More” button clicking on which directs users to get more information.
-Presumably, this button could send users to the advertiser’s website or any other web address, but as of now it only takes the user to the Specialized Bikes (@specializedbikes) profile page within the TikTok app.
+As per what Techcrunch discloses, In the TikTok app, a video labeled “Sponsored” from the bike retailer Specialized shows up in the main feed.
+The video also has a blue “Learn More” button clicking on, which directs users to get more information.
+Presumably, this button could send users to the advertiser’s website or any other web address, but as of now, it only takes the user to the Specialized Bikes (@specializedbikes) profile page within the TikTok app.